CA Intermediate Syllabus 2020 (Nov Session) - Weightage, Topics and Sub topics, Exam Pattern

 Functional classification and ascertainment of cost

-Preparation of Cost Sheets for Manufacturing sector and for Service sector
+Preparation of Cost Sheets for the Manufacturing sector and for the Service sector

 Ascertainment of Cost and Cost Accounting System